-Students are expected to attend all classes.
-If you expect to miss more than one or two classes because of illness or a family emergency, please use the University absence reporting website to indicate the date and reason for your absence.
+Students are required to attend all classes.
+If you expect to miss a class because of illness or a family emergency, please use the University absence reporting website to indicate the date and reason for your absence ahead of time.
 An email is automatically sent to me.